Variation (linguistics): African American English (AAE)

 Communities of African Americans and Whites have been popular groups with particular attention to their linguistic variation.
 This variation helps inform much about the origins and evolution of other varieties, especially African American English.
 Understanding the sociohistorical background of the settlement of the southern colonies is a crucial step in understanding the origins of AAE.
 African American English and Southern White American English both had origins in the British settler dialects introduced into the South within the Colonial Period (1607 and 1776).
 With time these two varieties continued to evolve and influences one another.
 However, research on African American English did not become continuously and overwhelming explored until the 1960s and 1970s with many linguists including Robbins Burling, Ralph Fasold, Joey Dillard, William Labov, Williams Stewart, Geneva Smitherman, and Walt Wolfram to name a few.
 While African American English is still not considered an official variety by the dominant culture and educational system in the United States, it is a legitimate and verified variety by many scholars.
 The Ebonics Controversy help to influence the way America thinks about African American English.
-In December 1996 the Ebonics Controversy erupted from the Oakland School Board's resolution to identify Ebonics as the first language of African American students and take it into account in their Language Arts lessons.
+In December 1996 the Ebonics Controversy erupted from the Oakland School Board's resolution to identify Ebonics as the first language of African American students with consequences for their Language Arts lessons.
 There have been many different perspectives to engaging with African American English as a variety.
 Although there is some evidence that linguistically sensitive approaches are helpful, there are gaps in and questions about these approaches which require new research.
 However, AAE is a rule-governed, valid language variety that adequately and uniquely expresses the collective experiences of its speakers.